1984 Lange government

 The fifth and sixth Labour governments

 When Labour returned to power in 1999 under the leadership of Helen Clark, the administration differed from all its predecessors.
 This time Labour was elected under the mixed-member proportional (MMP) system, which was introduced in 1996, and was denied a clear parliamentary majority.
-Instead, in each of its three terms Labour governed in coalition with, or on the basis of negotiated support from, one or more minor parties.
+In each of its three terms Labour governed in coalition with, or on the basis of negotiated support from, one or more minor parties.
 Policy concessions to its partners sometimes steered the government to the left, for example by setting up Kiwibank, promoted by Jim Anderton’s Progressive Party; sometimes to more centrist ground, such as establishing the Families Commission (later called Superu), promoted by the United Party; or towards environmental concerns, such as setting up a solar-energy programme, promoted by the Green Party.

 The primary direction of policy, however, was determined by Labour’s retreat from the neo-liberal project of the 1980s.
 Yet, it neither could, nor wished to, undo all the sweeping changes made in the name of ‘Rogernomics’.
 In 2008 Clark's government lost office to a National-led administration.